West Chester University

 Annual International Trumpet Festival

-Cost is $40 for adults & $30 for students for the weekend and include all three concerts.
+Cost is $25 for adults & $20 for students for the weekend and include all events.
+WCU Students get free access with WCU Student I.D.

 Don’t forget to bring your trumpet and participate in the festival mass trumpet ensemble.